I knew I needed to make changes but had no idea where or how to start

 As I started to embrace change it was as if dreams that had faded like old photos forgotten in a memory box, became vivid again.
 And new ones began to emerge.
 I needed to make space for them in my life.
 That required me to get more protective of my time and energy, one of the things we women so readily give away to others.
 How did I do it?
 With one magic word, and it isn’t “please”.
 I began to say no. No, I can’t volunteer next week.
 No, I don’t want to host that dinner party.
 No, I don’t want to spend the day gardening.

-How can we expect things to change unless we start giving ourselves and our dreams a big helping of the attention we are giving away?
-Saying no was empowering.
-And the more I did it the easier it got.
+How can we expect things to change unless we start giving ourselves and our dreams some of the attention that we are giving away to everyone else?
+Saying no was empowering, and the more I did it the easier it got.

 You can read about the other ways I’ve prioritized myself in Making Yourself a Priority at Midlife.